lbrn/lbrn-jekyll/summer-research/faq.markdown

 **Can I live off campus?**

-* Yes, you may live anywhere you would like; however, our program can only pay for housing within the proscribed Campus Apartments or Dorms for students working at mentor institutes such as: LSUHSC-Shreveport, LSUHSC-New Orleans, Tulane Primate Center, Tulane University, Pennington Biomedical and LSU in Baton Rouge; if you do not live in the city where the research will be conducted.
+* Yes, you may live anywhere you would like; however, our program can only pay for housing within the proscribed Campus Apartments or Dorms for students working at one of our approved mentoring instituions per the application.

 * For students who currently live at home or already have an apartment, please stay there and we cannot reimburse rents.